AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/manage-group-statuses/create-or-edit-a-group-status.md

 user-type: administrator
 product-area: system-administration;user-management
 navigation-topic: manage-group-statuses
-title: Create or edit a group status
+title: Create or Edit a Group Status
 description: As a group administrator, you can create custom statuses for a group that you manage.
 This helps to eliminate the need for dozens of company-wide custom statuses and allows more autonomy in your group hierarchies.
-author: Caroline
+author: Lisa
 feature: System Setup and Administration, People Teams and Groups
 role: Admin
 exl-id: 75018e0e-ff74-4afb-9a99-34bbb39b6e14